KeckObservatory/KPFTranslator/docs/troubleshooting.md

 <u>Solution</u>:

 Reboot the controller (raspberry pi): `sudo reboot` and restart the kpfsocal3 dispatcher: `kpf restart kpfsocal3`.
 Multiple reboots may be required.

+## EKO Sun Tracker is not on Sun

+<u>Symptom</u>:

+The EKO solar tracker is not pointed at the sun, it may be parked.

+<u>Problem</u>:

+The tracker is not in the right mode.

+<u>Solution</u>:

+* Run `modify -s kpfsocal EKOCMD=2` which tells EKO to "guide" on the Sun.
+* Run `modify -s kpfsocal EKOMODE=3` which sets the EKO in to "Sun-sensor with Learning" mode.

+If that fails, restart the EKO dispatcher: `kpf restart kpfsocal1` and run the commands again.